yeyintminthuhtut/Awesome-Red-Teaming/README.md

 This list is for anyone wishing to learn about Red Teaming but do not have a starting point.

-Anyway, this is a living resources and will update with latest Adversarial Tactics and Techniques.
+Anyway, this is a living resources and will update regularly with latest Adversarial Tactics and Techniques.

 You can help by sending Pull Requests to add more information.